Decays of an exotic $1^{-+}$ hybrid meson resonance in QCD: Sensitivity to , couplings

-For this particular parameterisation, we also examine the effects of varying the stable hadron masses and anisotropy within their respective uncertainties, as given in Sec.~\ref{lattice}, to get an estimate of the systematic uncertainties on the amplitudes.
-As a very conservative approach, we repeat the $\chi^2$-minimisation procedure using the extremal values $m_i \rightarrow m_i + \delta m_i$ and $\xi \rightarrow \xi - \delta \xi$, and vice-versa, in the evaluations of the finite-volume functions and momenta.
-These combinations yield the largest deviations in the non-interacting energies, and therefore the largest energy shifts away from the non-interacting values which ultimately constrain the scattering parameters.
+For this particular parameterisation, we also examine the effects of varying the stable hadron masses and anisotropy within their respective uncertainties, as given in Sec.~\ref{lattice}, to get an estimate of some of the systematic uncertainties on the amplitudes.
+We adopt a conservative approach where we repeat the $\chi^2$ minimisation procedure using the extremal values $m_i \rightarrow m_i + \delta m_i$ and $\xi \rightarrow \xi - \delta \xi$, and vice-versa.
+These combinations yield the largest deviations in the non-interacting energies, and therefore the largest shifts in the energy differences between the computed energy levels and the non-interacting values -- these ultimately constrain the scattering parameters.
+We anticipate that these combinations will therefore result in the largest changes in the scattering parameters and so yield a conservative estimate of the systematic uncertainties on the parameters from uncertainties in the hadron masses and anisotropy.

 For the $J^{P}=3^-$ amplitudes, we find that varying the anisotropy yields the largest systematic uncertainties.
 The rather weak interactions in this system lead to small shifts in energies from their non-interacting values, as seen in Fig.~\ref{SpectrumA2orange}, which receive significant adjustment as the anisotropy is varied\footnote{This effect was observed previously in $\rho\pi$ isospin-2 scattering where the very small interactions meant that the systematic uncertainties dominated over the statistical ones~\cite{Woss:2018irj}.}.
-The quality of fits under these systematic variations also became rather poor: $\chi^2/N_{\text{dof}}= 2.26,$ for ${m_i \rightarrow m_i + \delta m_i}$ and ${\xi \rightarrow \xi - \delta \xi}$, and $\chi^2/N_{\text{dof}}= 4.82$ for ${m_i \rightarrow m_i - \delta m_i}$ and ${\xi \rightarrow \xi +\delta \xi}$, which likely indicates that this approach is overly conservative.
+The quality of fits under these systematic variations also became rather poor: $\chi^2/N_{\text{dof}}= 2.26,$ for ${m_i \rightarrow m_i + \delta m_i}$ and ${\xi \rightarrow \xi - \delta \xi}$, and $\chi^2/N_{\text{dof}}= 4.82$ for ${m_i \rightarrow m_i - \delta m_i}$ and ${\xi \rightarrow \xi +\delta \xi}$, reflecting that even small discretization effects can be visible in weakly interacting systems where the energy levels have been determined with high statistical precision.
 Nevertheless, we find all $J^{P}=3^-$ amplitudes remain small over the entire energy region considered.

 Regarding the $J^P=1^-$ amplitudes, having fixed the (newly determined) $J^P=3^-$ parameters, we find the effects of varying the masses and anisotropy are much smaller relative to those for $J^P=3^-$, as expected in a more strongly interacting system.
 There are some modest variations in the amplitudes, but these are broadly within the statistical uncertainties and certainly within the differences we will see in the subsequent variation in the parameterisation.
 For example, we find the peak of the bump-like enhancements in the $\etaSinglet\etaOctet$ and $\omegaOctet\etaOctet$ amplitudes are consistent in height and only slightly displaced in energy (higher or lower depending upon the sign of the systematic variations).
 This will be reflected in the position of a pole singularity of the $t$-matrix which varies at a level comparable to the statistical uncertainty.